rei/rei-cedar-vue-2/README.md

 - Horizontal theming with css-modules, dynamically binding classes based on theme

 ## Commits
-This project is Commitizen friendly. when creating a pull request run `git cz` rather than `git commit` and follow the prompts.
+This project is Commitizen friendly.
+To install: `npm install -g commitizen` When creating a pull request run `git cz` rather than `git commit` and follow the prompts.

 This projects Changlogs are generated.
 To output the latest changelog files you will need to create a new repository release.